-Get all the accounting documentation: It is essential that you collect all the income, expenses and other operations concerning the activity of your company.
-Demonstrating any operation with a document of proof is recommended, to keep a good control of your accounting.
+Get all the accounting documentation: It is essential that you collect all the income, expenses, and other operations concerning the activity of your company.
+Demonstrating any operation with a document of proof is recommended in order to maintain control of your accounting.
 Without documents that prove what is recorded in the registry, its truth may not be justified.

 Keep track of income and expenses: Remember that all the movements and economic operations of the company, as well as their payments and collections, must be accounted for.

-Check the different minutes, accounts and balances: In this way, you will have the certainty that the collections and the payments, as well as the supporting documents, are not wrong or duplicated.
+Check the different minutes, accounts, and balances: In this way, you will have the certainty that the collections and payments (as well as the supporting documents) are not wrong or duplicated.

 Regarding the main characteristics of accounting, we find the following:

-Another feature of accounting is that it covers all business operations in a systematic, historical and chronological manner.
+Another feature of accounting is that it covers all business operations in a systematic, historical, and chronological manner.
 That is, a protocol is established on how to proceed and collect each economic movement that occurs.
-Likewise, a record of all this is kept and allows to establish comparisons between different periods, thus studying the good or bad progress of the company.
+Likewise, a record of all this is kept and allows you to establish comparisons between different periods, thus studying the progress of the company.

-The accounting of a company focuses, ultimately, on the decision-making process and helps reduce the degree of uncertainty throughout the process.
-It is a science that helps, thanks to the comparison between periods and the calculation of forecasts, to have a focus on the future, not only past but also on the present.
+The accounting of a company focuses on the decision-making process and helps reduce the degree of uncertainty throughout the process.
+It is a science that helps – thanks to the comparison between periods and the calculation of forecasts – you have a focus on the future, the past, and also on the present.